Natural Hybrid SPC

 ● Do not install SPC/Rigid Core over uneven, rough or soft surfaces, or over floating floors.
 All sub floors must be clean, flat, and dry.
 All high or low areas exceeding 3mm per 2000mm must be corrected.

-● Wood subfloors must be a minimum of 18mm plywood, OSB, or APA approved plywood.
-All wood sub floors should be flat, structurally sound, and free from deflection (up and down movement).
+● Wood subfloors plywood, OSB, PB or APA approved plywood, sub floors should be flat, structurally sound, and free from deflection (up and down movement).
 To avoid a squeaking sub floor, nail or screw the floor every 200mm.

 ● Fill cracks, saw cuts and control joints and level uneven areas that exceed 2mm in 1000mm.
 Do not install flooring over expansion joints.
 All subfloors must be patched or levelled.